edouardpineau/Time-Series-Source-Separation-with-Slow-Flows/README.md

 In this paper, we show that slow feature analysis (SFA), a common time series decomposition method, naturally fits into the flow-based models (FBM) framework, a type of invertible neural latent variable models.
 Building upon recent advances on blind source separation, we show that such a fit makes the time series decomposition identifiable.

+### Dependencies

+The current version of the code uses the module [SOBI.py](https://github.com/edouardpineau/Time-Series-ICA/SOBI.py) that I will package soon.

 ### Citing

     @inproceedings{pineau2020time,